pierceoneill/Code-Institute-Milestone-Project-05/README.md

 ### The Client Dashboard

 The Dashboard is the main area for the clients to edit their information and and information on their children.
 Simple buttons that provide the user with a modal for editing their own personal information and also adding children to their profiles.

 ### The Babysitters List

-The Babysitters list displays the basic information for each of the babysitters who are available.
+The Babysitters list displays the basic information for each of the babysitters who are available with a small profiel picture along with their name and a short description. thei price per hosue is also displayed.

-This then improves loading speed as we don't load a 1000 users at once, but only 8 at a time, as the user requests information.
+There is a search table at the top which leads to the search results page once selected.

-### Your Profile
+### Blog

 This is where a user can make themselves stand out.
 As information is added, it displayed dynamically.
 A registered user with no information will have a more or less blank profile, but a user with more information will then stand out!